-A USB to Type C hub, also known as a multiport adapter, is a device that plugs into one of your computer’s USB-C ports and provides a variety of other connections.
-Think of it as a power strip for your data and peripherals.
-It’s an elegant solution to a modern problem, allowing you to connect everything from legacy USB-A devices to 4K monitors, all through one streamlined connection.
+A USB to Type C hub, also known as a multiport adapter, plugs into one of your computer’s USB-C ports and provides a variety of other connections.
+It acts as a power strip for your data and peripherals, enabling connections for legacy USB-A devices and 4K monitors through one streamlined connection.

 What is a USB to Type C Hub, Really?